Quantum discord and steering in top quarks at the LHC

 The quantum state of any $t\bar{t}$ produced through QCD can be written as a convex sum of these elementary quantum states~\cite{Afik2022}.
 Lower left and right Fig.~\ref{fig:DiscordIndividual2D} show $t\bar{t}$ production at the LHC ($pp$ collisions) and Tevatron ($p\bar{p}$ collisions), where $gg$ and $q\bar{q}$ mechanisms dominate, respectively, as seen from the plots.
-Thus, Fig.~\ref{fig:DiscordIndividual2D} describes the full hierarchy of quantum correlations in $t\bar{t}$ QCD production within the Standard Model, complementing the current literature on entanglement and Bell nonlocality.
+Thus, Fig.~\ref{fig:DiscordIndividual2D} describes the full hierarchy of quantum correlations in $t\bar{t}$ QCD production within the Standard Model.

-\textit{Integrated $t\bar{t}$ quantum state.}---In real experiments, all magnitudes are integrated over phase space.
-For the analysis, we consider the following integrated quantum state~\cite{Afik2021,Afik2022}
+\textit{Integrated $t\bar{t}$ quantum state.}---In experiments, all magnitudes are integrated over phase space.
+For the analysis, we consider the integrated two-qubit quantum state~\cite{Afik2022}